piotrczyszczon/dependency-analyzer/README.md

 This tool is designed in the way it calls jdeps to analyze class dependencies of source jar file so familiarity with jdeps will be helpful.

+### @Note: Tools currently works with jdk8.
+In newer version jdps API has changed and is not supported yet.
 # Usage
 As that tool works by invoking jdeps command it should be available on PATH when running it.
 ```